Darfk/ts3/README.md

 Features
 ---

-- Notification Handling
+- Notification handling
 - Some helper functions

 Example Usage
 ---

-See the test file for a more comprehensive example
+See the [test file](https://github.com/Darfk/ts3/blob/master/ts3_test.go) for a more comprehensive example

     package main